rb090/Kitura-MySQL-Example-with-SwiftKueryORM/README.md

 ## License

-Distributed under the Apache License.
-Please see LICENSE file for further information.
+This project is published under the Apache 2.0 license